Victor & Hugo: Bunglers in Crime: The Wretched Dog

 A small dog played a very important role in most episodes; at various points, often when the plot appeared to be flagging, the dog would run up one of Victor's trouser legs, remove his boxer shorts and run off with them down his other leg.
 This running gag also appeared at the end of most episodes (prefaced by the statement by a glum Victor that "At least in here, nothing else can possibly go wrong!") - and Hugo particularly enjoyed the dog's appearances, often muttering "good doggie!".
 In production material from the now-demolished Cosgrove Hall studio, the dog's name is given as Baskerville (as in the Sherlock Holmes tale The Hound of the Baskervilles), although, he was never referred to as such on screen; one episode that he is known never to appear in is the eighth one, "The Case of the Vose Vase", but he also does not appear in the eleventh episode, "Escort Red-Handed" (which was the first to feature Hawkeye Soames and Dr. Potson).

 Monsieur Meccaneaux

 Despite his French name, M. Meccaneaux was a working-class accented English rat who was frequently called by the brothers to repair the van (generally after Hugo's bad driving had caused an accident), and on occasion, to provide other forms of technical expertise such as the construction of the Concrete Destruction Ray (known by Victor as the "Discreet Correction Ray"); he was also voiced by David Jason.

-Catchphrases

-Much of the humour for the series derived from catchphrases (some of which were previously used by Gaston and Pierre); among these were:

-"That is what I said." - Victor, on being corrected (by anyone); this was created specifically for the show and was not used by Gaston.

-"Nothing else can possibly go wrong." - Victor (normally), the cue for the Wretched Dog to remove his boxer shorts at an episode's end.

-"Gordon Bennett, Where's me tablets?" - Interpol expressing surprise and consternation; it was again created specifically for the show.

-"That's what I think, anyway." - Hugo's summation of the situation; this was also used at the end of the starting and finishing themes.

-"Yes, and no, but mainly, no." - Hugo, answering Victor's question; this had previously been pioneered by Pierre for Count Duckula.

-"Help, the police!
-No, help!!!" - Hugo's panic attacks on hearing the word "police"; they were the only thing that he was terrified of.

-"We are famous international criminals." - Hugo inadvertently revealing his identity (Victor would often say that he was just kidding).

-"It is your fault, it is all your fault, it is always your fault!" - Victor becoming angry with Hugo and blaming him for their failures (usually when they had been arrested, but also in "Tempers Fugit" after Maximilian J. Millennium pressed the stolen clock's button and disappeared); this had previously been pioneered by Gaston for Count Duckula.